chaitalisathe/FREEDOM/README.md

 ## Usage
 Download template_project folder.
 This folder contains sample scripts and files required to build an emulator.

-This framework is divided in four stages:
+This framework is divided in following stages:
 #### Stage 1. **Hardware Partitioning**:
 In this stage original benchmark design **benchmark.v** is partitioned in two parts such that **asic_benchmark.v** and 		**benchamrk_redacted.v**.